Time-optimal neural feedback control of nilpotent systems as a binary classification problem: The Hermite Quadratic Form

 \section{The Hermite Quadratic Form}

 We present the Hermite quadratic form method, as introduced in \cite{AlgorithmsBasuPollackRoy}, as a tool to determine the number of roots in the polynomial system \eqref{eq:polynomialSystemB0}.
-We denote by $R=\R[t_1,\dots,t_n]$ the ring of polynomials in $\bm{t}$ with real coefficients, hence for every $f_i$ in the system $\calF$, $f_i\in R$.
+We denote by $R=\R[t_1,\dots,t_n]$ the ring of polynomials in $\bm{t}$ with real coefficients.
 Let